Updated February 25, 2026

 Uninsured drivers

-Indiana follows modified comparative fault, so you can recover damages only if you’re less than 51% at fault.
-Collision coverage still matters because it helps get your car repaired without waiting on a fault decision.
+Indiana follows a modified comparative fault rule, meaning you can recover damages only if you’re less than 51% at fault.
+Collision coverage still matters because it gets your car repaired without waiting on a fault decision that could go either way.

-Indiana drivers deal with frequent construction on major routes, and work zones are a common setting for rear-end collisions and sideswipes.
-Slowing down in lane shifts helps, and collision coverage is the financial backstop if you’re involved in a crash.
+Indiana drivers deal with near-constant construction on major routes, and work zones are a common setting for rear-end collisions and sideswipes.
+Slow down through lane shifts and consider keeping collision coverage active, because work-zone crashes happen fast.

 Rising repair costs